code-star/interchange/aws/README.md

 The `terraform output ...` command can extract values from the Terraform state.
 These values can then be referenced in the yaml if you pass them in as environment variables.

-Since R&D Day 5 we use Kustomize to propagate the Terraform state into the kubectl yamls.
+Since R&D Day 5 we use Kustomize to propagate the Terraform state into the kubectl yamls (although we no longer need it).

 ### Create services and ingress (using Kustomize)
-To be described.
+* see README.md in ./kubernetes folder

 ### Create backend services and ingress (pre-Kustomize)
 * `kubectl apply -f kubernetes/backend.yaml`